Wool Market Square, Bydgoszcz: Main places and buildings

 The building, at then Wollmarkt 7, has been housing banking activities soon after erection.
 Initially it accommodated Dagobert Friendländler, a banker, then Martin Friendänder, city counselor and banker, head of Bank M. Friendländer Beck and Co, which had also shareholdings in the thriving print house Grünauer located at today's Gdańska Street 6/8.
 At the start of the 20th century, it has been the seat of the Bromberger Bank, till 1910.

 The house displays an unbalanced facade onto the square.
 Ground floor boasts bossage and a carriage entrance on the right.
-Main entrance is underlined with a light avant-corps, highlighting a pedimented window flanked by pilasters on the first floor: ensemble is crowned with a large trianguler pediment bearing a stylized female figure in the tympanum.
+Main entrance is underlined with a light avant-corps, highlighting a pedimented window flanked by pilasters on the first floor: ensemble is crowned with a large triangular pediment bearing a stylized female figure in the tympanum.
 All openings have adorned window sills and crossheads.
 A corbel table runs at the top of the frontage.